18F/handbook/_pages/about-us/diversity.md

 ### <a id="how-to-get-involved">How to get involved</a>

 Not only does the Diversity Guild a space for learning, it also promotes the belief in sharing what you've learned.
-The group is developing a Diversity Guide that has the goal of providing insight on how 18F integrates diversity principles at every point: from recruitment, interviewing, and onboarding to retention, such as professional development and benefits.
+The group is developing a Diversity Guide that has the goal of providing insight on how TTS integrates diversity principles at every point: from recruitment, interviewing, and onboarding to retention, such as professional development and benefits.

 If you&rsquo;re interested in getting involved: